Buyers Clubs: Lessons in Community Care

 Buyers Clubs have also been created to facilitate access to Hepatitis C treatment.
 In 2015, the FixHepC buyers club was created in Australia to help people get access to affordable generic Hepatitis C medications and physicians.

 Buyers clubs are not without their challenges.
 They rely on a collective effort to access and distribute large amounts of affordable medications.
 Running a buyers club involves potential legal, financial, and logistical challenges.
 For patients, we have to entrust our health and money to others and not all clubs are reliable.
-Further, language access and financial barriers are still relevant concerns, as many clubs operate only in English and some of us may not be able to afford the membership costs.
+Further, language access and financial barriers are still relevant concerns, as many clubs operate only in English and we may not be able to afford the membership costs.